 - Keep your inhalers close to your body, since warm medication is more easily distributed into the respiratory system.

 Exercise and asthma

-Greenwald points out that a sizeable number of Olympic athletes have asthma, and if they can handle strenuous workouts, you can exercise, too!
+Greenwald points out that about 20 per cent of the winter Olympic team has asthma, and if they can handle strenuous workouts, you can exercise, too!
 It’s a question again of managing your asthma medication plan.

-Be aware that if you have Exercise Induced Bronchoconstriction (EIB), it can flare during the winter (even if controlled the rest of the year).
+Be aware that if you have exercise-induced bronchoconstriction (EIB), it can flare during the winter (even if controlled the rest of the year).
 This is due to the fact that when people exercise, they often breathe through their mouths rather than noses.
 When the air is cold and not warmed in the nose, that can irritate sensitive lungs.
-In a U.K. study, researchers found that 70 per cent of asthma patients had symptoms triggered by a combination of cold air and exercise.
+In a 2001 study, British researchers found that 70 per cent of asthma patients had symptoms triggered by a combination of cold air and exercise.

 What should you do about exercise and asthma?